-The Richland Virtual Academy (RVA) is a learning option offered at each school in the Richland Parish School District.
+The Richland Virtual Academy (RVA) is a program within the Richland Parish School District.
 It is accessible to all registered students within the district.
-The virtual learning option is a fully on-line instructional program intended to be highly independent, self-motivating work from home program.
-All instruction delivery is via the Edgenuity and/or SchoolsPLP platform.
-Each student will have a Richland teacher coach, to the greatest extent possible.
+The Virtual Academy is a fully online instructional program intended to be a highly independent, self-motivating work from home program.
+All K-5 instruction delivery is via the Schools PLP Platform.
+All 6-12 instruction delivery is via the Edgenuity and Edynamics Platform.
+Each student will have an RVA teacher, to the greatest extent possible.

-Student learning in RVA will be both synchronous (students are face-to-face with the teacher and other students via Google Meet) and asynchronous (students are working independently on coursework assignments via the Edgenuity and/or SchoolsPLP platform).
+Student learning in RVA will be both synchronous (students are face-to-face with the teacher via Google Meet) and asynchronous (students are working independently on coursework assignments via the Edgenuity, Edynamics, or Schools PLP platform).
 The total time spent in both synchronous and asynchronous learning, although flexible, will be comparable to core content instructional time in a traditional classroom.